This material is compliant with the objectives of the following documents:

-The course is carried out according to a detailed syllabus including level of training as per EASA Part- 66 Module 9 and/or 10 as applicable (the duration of the course need to be specified to demonstrate the adequacy to cover all subjects);
+The course is carried out according to a detailed syllabus including the level of training as per EASA Part- 66 Module 9 and/or 10 as applicable (the duration of the course need to be specified to demonstrate the adequacy to cover all subjects);

-The Qualification criteria for instructors is defined;
+The Qualification criteria for instructors are defined;

 A maximum number of training Hours per day is defined (HF principal to be considered);